jnvaughn/genemachine/index.md

-Our group is part of the USDA's Agricultural Research Service (ARS), and we are closely affiliated with the University of Georgia in Athns, Georgia.
-We are fortunate to be able to pursue internal research interests as well as make a substantial contirubtion to many ARS projects across the Southeastern United States.
-Please contact use with questions, particularly if your are looking for graduate or postdoctoral experience that intersects crop improvement, genomics, and bioinformatics.
+Our group is part of the USDA's Agricultural Research Service (ARS), and we are closely affiliated with the University of Georgia in Athens, Georgia.
+We have lab-specific research interests but also contribute bioinformatic and design support for many ARS projects across the Southeastern United States.
+Please contact us with questions, particularly if you are looking for graduate or postdoctoral experience that intersects crop improvement, genomics, and bioinformatics.

 ## People
 [Justin Vaughn, Principal Investigator](url)